 We had been given hand-me-downs from friends that covered most of our 0-6m clothing needs, so my thrift trips have focused on getting bigger sized clothes.
 I only go on half price clothes days and found most baby clothes were priced between $1-3.

-On my first thrift trip, I got a fleece sleep bag that we’ve used extensively and a terry cloth sleeper for $2 total.
-Terry cloth sleepers are our go-to for travel and last longer in terms of fit than fleece.
+On my first thrift trip, I got a fleece sleep bag that we’ve used extensively and a terry cloth sleeper.
+Terry cloth sleepers are our go-to for travel and the sizing is more forgiving fleece so they last longer.

 On my second thrift trip, I spent $7.5 on the following: a Thanksgiving sleeper (bought the day before Thanksgiving!), two fleece sleepers, this romper, a Gap Baby terry cloth outfit, and two sleepers without feet.